Tencent/tencent-ml-images/README.md

 [[back to top](#)]

 The full [train_url.txt](https://tencent-ml-images-1257811961.cos.ap-guangzhou.myqcloud.com/train_urls.txt) is very large.
-Here we provide a tiny file [train_urls_tiny.txt](data/train_urls_tiny.txt) to show the downloading procedure.
+Here we provide a tiny file [train_urls_tiny.txt](data/train_urls_tiny.txt) to demonstrate the downloading procedure.

 ```
 cd data
-./download_im_from_url.py --url_list=train_urls_tiny.txt --save_dir='images/'
+./download_im_from_url.py --url_list=train_urls_tiny.txt --im_list=train_im_tiny.txt --save_dir='images/'
 ```
+A sub-folder `data/images` will be generated to save the downloaded jpeg images, as well as a file `train_im_tiny.txt` to save the image list and the corresponding annotations.

 ### [Prepare the TFRecord File](#prepare-tfrecord)
 [[back to top](#)]

-After downloading the images, one should generate multiple image list files for multithreading.
-Please refer to the files in `data/image_lists`.
-Then, run the following code to generate tfrecord files.
+Here we generate the tfrecords using the multithreading module.
+One should firstly split the file `train_im_tiny.txt` into multiple smaller files, and save them into the sub-folder `data/image_lists/`.
 ```
 ./tfrecord.sh
 ```